Solutions

 Industry, region, and use case describe where generative AI lands.
 Service line and product describe how it ships.
 Every engagement crosses at least one of each.

-The five lenses are different routes through the same engagement model.
-Pick the one that matches the question you arrived with — every path leads to the same engineering team.
+Five routes through the same engagement model.
+Pick the one that matches the question you arrived with.
+Every path leads to the same engineering team.

 How we work